Can I buy a houseboat? The pros and cons

 Have you ever pictured yourself aboard a narrowboat or Dutch barge, drifting down river wherever and whenever the mood takes you, enjoying a simpler life, connecting with nature and making new friends along the way?

 If so, you’re not alone.
-In fact, It’s a lifestyle that’s being embraced by all sorts of people – from the recently retired and cash-rich divorcees who want a new adventure afloat, to big city young professionals seeking a less stressful life.
+In fact, it’s a lifestyle that’s being embraced by all sorts of people – from the recently retired and cash-rich people who want a new adventure afloat to big-city young professionals seeking a less stressful life.

 Floating homes come with a surprisingly long list of administrative and financial factors to consider – and more than a little hard work.